vizualizr/dev.o-m.kr/pages/css___BEM.md

 				              </div>
 				  </main>
 				  ```
-				- Let's day main tag appears once in this page, but BEM recommendes to style it with class name. why?
-					- The goal is **consistency**.
-If you need to examine tags and css classes to understand the styling, you wouldn't day the structure has consistency.g
-					- html tag is implicit while css classes and ids are **explicit**.
-					- Maintenance-wise, if main has changed at the tag-level any additional changes requires clearing exsiting styling under `<main>`.
-On the other hand if your `<main>` style is under class, you can simply apply another style to the main tag on any new page.
 				- Let's say the `<main>` tag appears only once on this page, but BEM recommends styling it using a class name.
 Why?
 					- The goal is **consistency**.
 Requiring both tag and class inspection to understand styling undermines consistency in the structure.
 					- HTML tags are implicit, while CSS classes and IDs are **explicit**.